emubi50/oasencrawler/README.md

 ## Setup
 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.
+Proceed to describe how to install / set up one's local environment / get started with the project.
 -->

 ## Usage